Get all the latest Airbnb data for Warsaw

 Are there minimum-stay rules and maximum nights-per-year caps for Airbnbs in Warsaw as of 2026?

-As of early 2026, Warsaw does not have a citywide minimum-stay requirement or maximum nights-per-year cap like those found in cities such as Berlin or Amsterdam, though this could change as regulations evolve.
+As of early 2026, Warsaw does not have a clear citywide minimum-stay rule or maximum nights-per-year cap for Airbnb rentals.

 Do I have to live there, or can I Airbnb a secondary home in Warsaw right now?